Google to invest data center and green energy in Denmark

 The new data center in Fredericia will employ 150 to 200 staff once it is completed in 2021, according to the plans.

-Besides Fredericia, last year Google bought another plot in Denmark, in Aabenraa, next to a planned Apple Inc (AAPL.O) data center.
-Facebook (FB.O) has also planned a data center in Denmark.
+Besides Fredericia, last year Google bought another plot in Denmark, in Aabenraa, next to a planned Apple Inc data center.
+Facebook has also planned a data center in Denmark.

 Reporting by Teis Jensen, Editing by Sherry Jacob-Phillips and Louise Heavens